EdmundMartin/gosearcher/README.md

 # googleGrabber
 Golang library for scraping search results.
 Currently, the library supports scraping results from Google and allows the caller to define a number of important variables.
+The number of pages, count of results per page, Google domain and search language can all be customised.

 ## Example Usage - Google Scraping
 ```go